Deim0s13/my-demo-app/docs/02-environment-setup.md

 - **Python 3.11**: Python 3.11 should be installed on your machine.
 - **PostgreSQL**: Ensure PostgreSQL is installed and running.
 - **Git**: Git should be installed and configured on your system.
+- **Environment Variables**: Sensitive data such as database credentials should be managed using environment variables.

 ## 2.2 Install Python 3.11